Horse Problems Database - Front End - Lameness

 With lameness in the hind end, very often the hocks are blamed first and questions asked later.
 Hock injections and/or joint fluid supplements are often tried.
 If these haven’t helped your horse the most common problem is up in the pelvis.

 To discover if your horse has a problem in the pelvis, do the Sacrum Checkup.
 The Sacrum Checkup is one of the most powerful Checkups you can do because the sacrum is one of the two “anchor points” of the spinal cord.
-Because it is an “anchor point”, if the sacrum is off, then the rest of the spine slowly but surely gets pulled off center as well.
-The Sacrum and Sacroiliac Body Checkups are available on the how-to videos page.

-If your horse’s Sacrum Checkup results are “probable subluxation”, call your certified equine chiropractor.
 If your Sacrum Checkup results are “normal”, remember that there are several other Body Checkups to do in the hind end to examine every joint in the hind leg and pelvis.

 Let’s say you’ve gone over all the hind leg Body Checkups and they are all normal.
 That eliminates the joints of the hind leg and pelvis as a cause of your horse’s lameness.
-The remaining causes include muscles, tendons & ligaments, and the foot.
-Please see the explanation above for these.

 One important distinction in the hind in is pulled groin muscles.
 Ouch!
 A bad groin muscle pull can take up to six months rest to heal.

-This may seem strange that a lameness can come from somewhere else besides the legs.
-But it is true.
 Imagine your neck being pinched on one side.
 Or you can even pinch your neck right now.
 How do you respond?
 You flinch your neck to one side.
 Now try walking like that (hopefully you're alone).
-If you do try it, you'll really see how it's hard to even walk straight!
+If you try it, you'll see how hard it is to walk straight with a crick in your neck.

 The same idea applies to other areas of the body.